,

 Golden Bell Mine

 The mine was active from 1934 to 1937 and again from 1939 to 1941.
 During this later period, it was owned by M. A. Rogers.
 C. A. Benito leased the mine from 1954 to 1957.
 Production is not known, but workings include an inclined shaft and drift with open stopes.
-Remains of a ruined cabin, dry washer, and a small cyanide tank with mill tailings are on-site.
+A ruined cabin, dry washer, and a small cyanide tank with mill tailings remain on-site.

 Directions